 The Wyss Institute’s multi-disciplinary capabilities provide a strong foundation for developing more effective antibody-based strategies to deliver therapeutics to the brain than ones that currently exist to treat brain diseases.
-In the Brain Targeting Program, a Wyss team led by Senior Staff Scientist James Gorman, M.D., Ph.D., and Core Faculty member and Founding Director Donald Ingber, M.D., Ph.D., is collaborating with multiple industry partners to discover more effective approaches to deliver therapeutics across the blood-brain barrier (BBB).
+In the Brain Targeting Program, a Wyss team led by Principal Investigator James Gorman, M.D., Ph.D., and co-PI, Core Faculty member, and Founding Director Donald Ingber, M.D., Ph.D., are collaborating with multiple industry partners to discover more effective approaches to deliver therapeutics across the blood-brain barrier (BBB).

 Leveraging a comprehensive technology pipeline, which encompasses different ‘omics approaches, a bioinformatic brain delivery target discovery platform, and advanced in vitro and in vivo models, the initiative aims to identify transport target proteins in the BBB and develop improved compounds to bind these targets and deliver drugs into the brain.
 Newly developed antibody compounds that bind to these targets could greatly facilitate the delivery of future therapeutics to the brain.
 The pharmaceutical companies Bristol-Myers Squibb Company (U.S.A.), Eisai Inc. (Japan), and H. Lundbeck A/S (Denmark), are equally supporting this research effort and will share in the program’s findings to inform their own drug development activities.